oxsecurity/megalinter/docs/descriptors/rst_rstfmt.md

   --version             show rstfmt version and exit --check               don't update files, but exit with nonzero status if
-                        any files are not formatted
+                        any files are not formatted --diff                don't update files, but show a diff of what would change
   -w WIDTH, --width WIDTH
                         the target line length in characters --ext EXT             the extension of files to look at when passed a